Equivariant K-theory of toric orbifolds: GKM theory on retractable toric orbifolds

 \end{theorem}

-We first show below that the GKM theory of \cite{HHH} described above can be applied to a divisive toric orbifold $X :=X(Q,\lambda)$.
-Further, we shall use this to give an explicit description of $K_T^{*}(X)$, $MU^*_{T}(X)$ and $H^*_T(X)$.
+We show below that the GKM theory of \cite{HHH} described above can be applied to a retractable toric orbifold $X :=X(Q,\lambda)$.
+We further use this to give an explicit description of the $T$-equivariant $K$-theory ring $K_T^{*}(X)$, the $T$-equivariant complex cobordism ring $MU^*_{T}(X)$ and the $T$-equivariant integral cohomology ring $H^*_T(X)$ (see Corollary \ref{gkm_rt_algebra}).